Relax and enjoy Montana-made brews, hard cider and spirits.

 If you want to know why craft beer lovers in Kalispell have been especially giddy lately, swing by the corner of Fourth and Main streets and see for yourself.
-There, in a renovated, 10,000-square-foot space behind massive glass windows, professional skiers Cole Schneider and Maggie Doherty, his wife, early summer 2014 opened Kalispell’s first modern craft brewery.
+There, in a renovated, 10,000-square-foot space behind massive glass windows, professional skiers Cole Schneider and Maggie Doherty, his wife, have opened Kalispell’s first modern craft brewery.
 The two-story Kalispell Brewing Company tasting room features live music and other events, events, and a rotating selection of eight to 10 beers on tap, each served in a style-specific glass.
 The brewery even offers free beer on Wednesdays.
 Yep, you read that right.

 Since 1995, Great Northern Brewing Company in Whitefish has been known regionally for its flagship beer, Black Star, a double-hopped golden lager.
 But visitors to the brewery also know it is home to an array of unusual seasonal offerings including bourbon barrel-aged porter and huckleberry wheat.

 On the opposite side of Flathead Lake, in the small town of Lakeside, the Tamarack Brewing Company Alehouse & Grill is hard to miss.
 With its eye-catching modern design and long list of beers (including everything from traditional IPAs to an apricot ale called Sip and Go Naked), the Tamarack is a buzzing hub of activity year-round.

 Located almost at the doorstep of Glacier National Park, Glacier Distilling Company in Coram specializes in small-batch whiskeys that reflect the rugged beauty of the surroundings.
 Using local grains and pure glacial water from the Northern Rockies, the distillery produces traditional as well as specialty spirits such as a peach-infused rye whiskey.